 Enabling Occupation Across the Life Course

-NOTE: This is a new course offered starting in Summer 2020 for the Entry 2019 cohort.
-Enabling Occupation Across the Life Course provides learners with a bridge between the foundational courses in year one and the enabling courses in year two using a life course perspective.
+NOTE: This is a course offered starting in Summer 2020 for the Entry 2019 cohort.
+Enabling Occupation Across Life provides learners with a bridge between the foundational courses in year one and the enabling courses in year two using a life course perspective.
 Cross-cutting occupational therapy approaches, foundational practice skills and competencies that span the life course are introduced in this course.
 These include: change agent competencies and advocacy; applying frames of reference to inform professional reasoning; and enabling spiritual occupations and meaning making across the life course.
 A variety of health and social conditions, populations and service contexts, life course and occupational transitions provide a matrix from which to examine enabling occupational participation, performance and engagement across the life course.
 Students will be provided with choice in demonstrating competencies with select cross-cutting skills as applied in diverse practice contexts, populations or service settings.

 Graduate Research Project